-&lt;sup>3 Gertler and Trigari (2009) also requires an additional identifying assumption: There must be recontracting of wages at some point over the worker's observed history with the firm.
+3. Gertler and Trigari also require an additional identifying assumption: there must be recontracting of wages at some point over the worker's observed history with the firm.
 Otherwise, it is not possible to distinguish the firm/worker fixed effect from an implicit contract where the wage is permanently indexed to aggregate conditions in the first period of a match.

-&lt;sup>4 However, overall real wage variation in these data exhibits greater procyclicality than in the U.S., suggesting some limits to the relevance of this evidence to U.S. labor market volatility.
+4. However, overall real wage variation in these data exhibits greater procyclicality than in the U.S., suggesting some limits to the relevance of this evidence to U.S. labour market volatility.

+In terms of empirical methodology, our articlre is closest to Haefke et al. (2013) who examine directly the wage cyclicality of new hires from unemployment.
 They use cross-sectional data from the CPS and recover point estimates suggestive of excess wage cyclicality of new hires from unemployment, although not statistically significant.
 We instead use a rich, high-frequency panel data set from the SIPP.
 The panel aspect of our data permits sharp controls for unobserved heterogeneity and compositional effects.
 To this end, we find statistically significant evidence that new hires wages from unemployment are no more cyclical than for existing workers.
-As a corollary, we show that the excess wage cyclicality of new hires recovered by the literature is entirely driven by new hires from employment, raising the possibility that this excess cyclicality is an artifact of cyclical movements in match quality via the job ladder, as opposed to true wage flexibility.
-Finally, as noted earlier, we develop a macroeconomic model of labor market dynamics and show that simulated data from the model is consistent with both the aggregate and panel data evidence.
+As a corollary, we show that the excess wage cyclicality of new hires recovered by the literature is entirely driven by new hires from employment, raising the possibility that this excess cyclicality is an artefact of cyclical movements in match quality via the job ladder, as opposed to true wage flexibility.
+Finally, as noted earlier, we develop a macroeconomic model of labour market dynamics and show that simulated data from the model is consistent with both the aggregate and panel data evidence.

 Section 2 provides the new panel data evidence.
-We first describe the data and the econometric methodology we use to identify a composition-free estimate of the marginal cost of labor.
+We first describe the data and the econometric methodology we use to identify a composition-free estimate of the marginal cost of labour.
 We then present evidence that new hire wages are no more flexible than those of existing workers, as well as a variety of robustness exercises that support this finding.
-Section 3 describes the model and Section 4 shows how the model generates composition bias.
+Section 3 describes the model, and Section 4 shows how the model generates composition bias.
 Section 5 presents the numerical results and also demonstrates how the model can reconcile the aggregate and panel evidence.
-Section 6 then discusses the implications for the cyclicality of the marginal cost of labor, including the relevance of our results for Kudlyak's (2014) notion of the "user cost of labor".
+Section 6 then discusses the implications for the cyclicality of the marginal cost of labour, including the relevance of our results for Kudlyak's (2014) notion of the "user cost of labour."
 Concluding remarks are in Section 7.